-COVERING: Belarus, Republic of Moldova, the Russian Federation, Ukraine
+COVERING: Belarus, Republic of Moldova, Russian Federation, Ukraine

-The Moscow delegation, which opened in 1992, combines operational functions in the Russian Federation with regional functions.
-The ICRC contributes to efforts to provide answers to families of missing persons and assists vulnerable conflict-affected populations in the northern Caucasus, in cooperation with the Russian Red Cross Society.
-It supports capacity building of all the National Societies in the region, particularly in the field of restoring family links and promoting IHL.
-In all the countries covered, it runs long-term communication programmes to promote an environment conducive to the respect of IHL and foster understanding of the ICRC's mandate and work.
+Opened in 1992, the Moscow delegation combines operational functions in the Russian Federation with regional functions.
+It supports families of missing persons and, with the Russian Red Cross Society, works to protect and assist vulnerable conflict-affected populations in the northern Caucasus.
+It helps build the capacities of the region's National Societies, particularly in the field of emergency preparedness and restoring family links.
+In all the countries covered, it runs communication programmes to promote an environment conducive to the respect of IHL and other norms relevant to the use of force and fosters understanding of the ICRC's mandate and work.

+BUDGET IN KCHF

-Protection 3,451
+Protection 4,142

-Assistance 4,474
+Assistance 5,136

-Prevention 6,225
+Prevention 5,555

-Cooperation with National Societies 2,318
+Cooperation with National Societies 1,966

 General -

-Total 16,468
+Total 16,799

-Of which: Overheads 1,005
+Of which: Overheads 1,025

 PERSONNEL

-Expatriates 23
+Expatriates 24

-National staff (daily workers not included) 250